 Mix and Mismatch

 Unite a variety of patterns by sticking within the same color palette.
 A blue-and- white geometric rug (1) pairs well with an Asian-inspired wallpaper (2).
-In the dining room, gold ties the floral curtains (3) with the Moorish wallpaper (4).
+In the dining room, right, gold ties the floral curtains (3) with the Moorish wallpaper (4).

 Play Up Scale